sulu/SuluFormBundle/UPGRADE.md

 The `handcraftedinthealps/rest-routing-bundle` bundle was removed.

 The Swiftmailer integration has been removed, use the `symfony/mailer` instead.
+This also means that specifying the "helper" config is no longer supported

 #### Removed services
 * `sulu_form.reference_store.form` (use `sulu_http_cache.reference_store`)